lakal3/VGE/docs/vk.md

 For examples, see different materials (vge/materials/...) on how to build up pipelines.

 _Pipelines need compiled SPIR-V shader modules.
 It is possible to load those from a hard drive.
-However, the VGE has also tool called packspv that will convert SPIR-V files to Go code that compiles the SPIR-V code directly into binary.
-All VGE materials use this tool to combine SPIR-V code to the module itself._
+However, the recommended approach in VGE is to embed the SPIR-V binary files directly into binary._

 ## Other resources in vk